FlowiseAI/Flowise/CONTRIBUTING.md

 ## 🙋 Q&A

-Search up for any questions in [Q&A section](https://github.com/FlowiseAI/Flowise/discussions/categories/q-a), if you can't find one, don't hesitate to create one.
+Search up for any questions in [Q&amp;A section](https://github.com/FlowiseAI/Flowise/discussions/categories/q-a), if you can't find one, don't hesitate to create one.
 It might helps others that have similar question.

 ## 🙌 Share Chatflow